canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 - Align with overall strategy of working in the open & showing our accountability
 - Demonstrate leadership in terms of #GCdigital, product design, usability, research and testing
+- Catalyze workforce transformation by example
 - It’s a lifestyle, baby (also recruiting)

 # Who are we doing this for?

-- Primary audience: people who make web things in GC - and people who manage the services/programs
+- Primary audience: people making web things in GC - from noobs to unicorns, from design to content to code
+- Secondary audiences:
+	- people who manage GC services/programs and need to consider digital more deeply
-- Secondary audiences: people who make web things in other govts, in the private sector etc.
+	- people who make web things in other govts, in the private sector etc.

 # Considerations / ground rules